goalie-jay/cathode/DOCUMENTATION.md

 ### typeof(obj)

 *	Returns the type of that object at the time of calling

 ### import(str)

 *	Imports the given namespace

 ### !

 *	Inverts the logical expression in front of it

 ### -(value)

 *	Flips the sign of the number type inside the parentheses

 ### [] (array[index])

 *	Produces the value at the given index of the array to be used in an expression

+### &&

+*	Produces a nonzero value if the expressions on both sides evaluate to true.
+Otheriwse, zero is returned
+*	The expressions on both sides are always evaluated

+### ||

+*	Produces a nonzero value if either of the expressions on both sides evaluate to true.
+Otherwise, zero is returned
+*	The expressions on both sides are always evaluated